-Thai Sticky Chicken Fingers are a crunchy, sticky, and irresistible gluten-free appetizer, dinner, or recipe for any occasion.
+Thai Sticky Chicken Fingers are a crunchy, sticky, and irresistible recipe for any occasion.
 Absolutely addicting!

-Capital Duh-eyeing over today’s recipe for gluten-free Thai Sticky Chicken Fingers, which are going to be a smash hit at your Super Bowl watching party this weekend (or heck, dinner tonight!)
+Capital Duh-eyeing over today’s recipe for Thai Sticky Chicken Fingers, which are going to be a smash hit at your Super Bowl watch party this weekend (or like, dinner tonight!)

 I recently heard that pizza is the #1 food people eat during the Super Bowl but seriously, ditch the grease and make a batch of these bad boys instead.
 You won’t regret it!

 Start by pulverizing 1/2 cup sliced almonds in a food processor or chopper until they’re mostly crumby, like the picture below, then add to a shallow dish like an 8×8 baking dish.

 This recipe is sponsored by Fisher Nuts, whom I’ve been developing recipes for over the past couple of years.
 I love using their products because they’re high quality and preservative free, plus their sliced almonds are especially amazing in the breading for these Thai Sticky Chicken Fingers.
 I originally made them with just gluten-free bread crumbs but added almonds into the breading mix after Ben suggested it.

 He said, and I quote, “You should put almonds in there.
 They used to do it at Jimmy’s (the restaurant he worked at in high school,) and they won awards like, all the time, or whatever.”
 Love it.
 Anyway, they were a great addition for not only amping up the Thai-inspired taste, but also giving the chicken fingers a deep, satisfying crunch.